johnidm/johnidm/README.md

 ## About me

-I have more than 15+ years experience in software development, I took part in lots of successful projects using artificial intelligence, web, mobile and desktop technologies.
+I have been working with software development since 2008, I took part in lots of successful projects using AI, web, mobile and desktop technologies.

-Besides the coding focus, I’m a big fan of architecture talks, design patterns, pragmatic programming, and subjects like soft skills, leadership, agile, IA, automation tasks, clean code, cloud computing and user expierience.
-Searching for opportunities to join an engaged and commited team, passionate for its own product, creating life-changing experiences.
-A group that shares the same passion with great product vision.
+Besides the coding focus, I’m a big fan of architecture talks, design patterns, pragmatic programming, and subjects like soft skills, leadership, agile methodologies, IA, cloud computing and user experiences.
+Searching for opportunities to join an engaged and committed team, passionate for its own product, creating life-changing experiences.

-I share some knowledge on my personal blog, https://medium.com/@johnidouglasmarangon/, when I'm not working.
-I believe open source initiative and I share most of my work that has no impact on business secrets.
+I believe in open source initiative and I share most of my work that has no impact on business secrets.
 You can find my collaborations on my GitHub account https://github.com/johnidm/.
+Also,  I like to write about my knowledge and job challenges on my personal blog https://medium.com/@johnidouglasmarangon/.

-I help to organize some local meetups and talks about technology.
-Check it out on my speacker, http://slides.com/johnidouglasmarangon.
+Sometimes, I like to join meetups and talk about technology.
+Check it out on my presentations http://slides.com/johnidouglasmarangon and videos about technology on my YouTube channel https://www.youtube.com/@johnidouglasmarangon/videos.

 ## Tecnical Skills